John Barnes: Personal life

 Barnes was first married to and subsequently divorced Suzy, with whom he has two sons and two daughters.
 Barnes' second wife is called Andrea and they have two daughters and a son.
+They live in Wirral, Merseyside.

 With fellow former footballers Les Ferdinand and Luther Blissett, he founded Team48 Motorsport, a team aiming to promote young racing drivers of African-Caribbean background.
 In 2008, the team entered the British Touring Car Championship, running Alfa Romeos for white Jamaican Matthew Gore and 18-year-old black Briton Darelle Wilson.
 However, the project never got off the starting line and the team failed to show up for any of the races.

 A few days after being sacked by Tranmere, Barnes was declared bankrupt.
 He has described the bankruptcy as a technicality, saying: "The bankruptcy issue is a tax oversight which is being dealt with."
 Barnes' claims of the bankruptcy being a "tax oversight" proved true and the order was quickly overturned.

 Media, charity work and politics

 As a sporting icon in England in the early 1990s Barnes appeared in a commercial for the energy drink Lucozade, launching their Lucozade Sport drink.
 Barnes became a pundit on ITV and a presenter of the football coverage on Five as well as having his own weekly football discussion show on LFC TV called The John Barnes Show, every Thursday.
 He also worked as an ambassador for Save the Children.
+In 1994, he featured on an educational video, Hoax Calls Kill, produced in collaboration with the Merseyside Fire Brigade.

 Barnes has appeared on several shows and media outlets to promote his charity work, including a notable appearance on Soccer AM in February 2009 performing the "World in Motion" rap and a parody of the mistimed advert by ITV in the previous week's Everton vs. Liverpool FA Cup tie, with Barnes' "Under-11 World Champion Baton-twirling" routine missed by mock commercials.
 In 2001, Barnes appeared on Lily Savage's Blankety Blank.

 In 2000, Barnes presented a one off soccer special with Lisa Rogers entitled The Pepsi World Challenge, devised and produced by Nathan Carey and airing on Channel 5 in the UK.
 The show was edited with local presenters around the world.

 He was the subject of a This is Your Life programme in 2001, when he was surprised by Michael Aspel.

 Barnes competed in the fifth series of Strictly Come Dancing which started in October 2007.
 His dance partner was Nicole Cutler.
 They finished in seventh place.
 He was also the first male celebrity to receive a ten from the judges, which he got for his salsa.